 Use Content Marketing

 Your goal before the launch is to get people talking about the product, and that means you need to be talking about the product.
 Content marketing is much more in-depth and can contain a great deal of information that more traditional advertisements like banners simply can’t handle.

 Demonstrate the Product’s New Features

 Does your new product do something exciting and new?
 Show us!
 Focus more on the details and what’s new on the product than the product itself.
-You can do this in many ways through write-ups, reviews, pictures and videos used on a variety of sources.
+You can do this in many ways through write-ups, reviews, pictures, and videos used from a variety of sources.

 Don’t overlook the classic press release.
 This is the professional way to introduce a new item, and the press release might be picked up by news sites if it is written well and released in the ways big news sources prefer.

 As you are doing the final testing and fine-tuning on your product, release it on BetaList.
 Build a collection of followers who will help you test, tweak, and eventually market your product through these last few phases of the build.